Zoning Process Overview

 Always take a thorough look at the property’s information before your make a purchase (or lease) if you plan on changing the use or developing it.

-Check its zoning, land use designation, floodplain status, whether it is in the boundaries of a small area plan, the growth and stability map, subdivision and development regulations, and if it is on a street identified in the Major Street & Highway plan.
-These documents will help you understand what you are allowed to build/do by right, and what you’ll need to request if your project requires re-zoning from the Planning Commission, or a variance or special exception from the City or County Board of Adjustment.
+Check its zoning, land use designation, floodplain status, whether it is in the boundaries of a small area plan, subdivision and development regulations, and if it is on a street identified in the Major Street & Highway plan.
+These documents will help you understand what you are allowed to build/do by right, and what you’ll need to request if your project requires re-zoning from the Planning Commission, or a variance or special exception from the City of Tulsa Board of Adjustment.
 If you need help during this process, our staff can help.
 You’ll need to make sure correct zoning is in place before you can apply for any permits (construction, electrical, plumbing, signage, occupancy, etc.), so this step is very important.

 Work With Your Neighbors